Paula Abdul: 2016–present: Return to performing, Las Vegas residency

 Abdul performed a medley of her greatest hits at the 2019 Billboard Music Awards, closing out the show.
 On May 1, 2019, Abdul announced her first Las Vegas residency, Paula Abdul: Forever Your Girl.
-The residency's first leg began August 13, the first of 20 dates, ending January 2020.
+The residency's first leg began on August 13, the first of 20 dates, ending in January 2020.
 On June 7, 2019, Abdul opened LA Pride.

 Abdul also performed at the fourteenth series finale of America's Got Talent with Light Balance Kids, Brian King Joseph, and Tyler Butler-Figueroa to surprise Cowell.
 In October 2020, it was announced that Abdul would serve as a panelist for Fox's reality competition, The Masked Dancer.
 In April 2021, ABC announced that Abdul would return to American Idol as a guest-judge while Luke Bryan was out sick after being diagnosed with COVID-19.
+She returned as a guest judge on Dancing with the Stars for Music Video Night in its 32nd season.
+In 2023, Abdul joined the producing team of the Broadway musical How to Dance in Ohio.
+She also appeared as a contestant on Celebrity Wheel of Fortune.
+In 2024, Abdul co-headlines The Magic Summer Tour.
+Her Straight Up! to Canada Tour that was scheduled to commence in September 2024 has since been cancelled.

+On 2 March 2025, Abdul was a panel judge in the first round of the tenth series of Let's Dance, Slovak adaptation of Strictly Come Dancing, presented by TV Markíza.
+The show was broadcast from Incheba in Bratislava, Slovakia.

 Personal life

+Relationships

-Abdul married actor Emilio Estevez in 1992, and divorced him in 1994.
+Abdul married actor Emilio Estevez in 1992, and filed for divorce in 1994.
 In 1995, Abdul stated that the reason for their divorce was that she wanted children and Estevez, who had two children from a previous relationship, did not.
 Abdul married clothing designer Brad Beckerman in 1996, at the New England Carousel Museum in Bristol, Connecticut.
-They divorced in 1998, after 17 months of marriage, citing irreconcilable differences.
+They filed for divorce in 1998, after 17 months of marriage, citing irreconcilable differences.

-In 1994, Abdul sought treatment for bulimia nervosa, which she revealed years later she first developed as a teenager and only intensified after she became a pop star, explaining: "Battling bulimia has been like war on my body.
-Me and my body have been on two separate sides.
-We've never, until recently, been on the same side.
-I learned at a very early age I didn't fit in physically.
-I learned through years of rejections from auditions.
-I would ask myself, 'Why can't I be tall and skinny like the other dancers?'
-I felt nervous and out of control, and all I could think about was food.
-Food numbed the fear and anxiety.
-I'd eat and then run to the bathroom.
-I thought, 'God I'm not perfect.
-I'm going to disappoint people.
-That's what I thought.
-It became a living hell for me.
-I wanted to get help.
-I want to be free from weighing myself on the scales.
-Whether I was sticking my head in the toilet or exercising for hours a day, I was spitting out the food – and the feelings."